VoidDevel0per/scp-project-unreal/README.md

 - Forks of the project are to follow the same License terms as this Project.

+### HELP MY PROJECT IS NOT COMPILING!!
+Of course it isn't, welcome to C++.
+Here’s how to fix it:
+1. Make sure to fetch a working version
+2. Delete the “Intermediate” folder inside the project folder
+3. Right-click the project file and click on “Generate Visual Studio project files”
+4. Open the solution file
+5. Right-click “scppu” inside the solution-explorer
+6. Click on “Set as start-up project”
+7. Select “Development Editor” in the combo box located at the top beneath the “Build” menu
+8. Start local debug (sometimes needs multiple tries until it actually works because C++ stuff) This should generally fix it.
+If it doesn't, join the Discord and we'll try to help you out.

 ## <img src="https://cdn.discordapp.com/emojis/1028680849195020308.png" width="25px" height="25px">》Screenshots